 On BCU’s YouTube channel, BA (Hons) Textile Design alumni Chloe Frost gives an insight into her role in trend forecasting and discusses her experience on the course.

-Two of our very own BA (Hons) Fashion Business and Promotion lecturers, Sophie Johnson and Laura Arrowsmith have launched an exciting podcast talking all about the latest fashion news, called The Fashademix.
+BA (Hons) Fashion Business and Promotion lecturers Laura Arrowsmith has launched an exciting podcast with former BCU lecturer Sophie Johnson, talking all about the latest fashion news, called The Fashademix.
 Their latest episode, titled The Future of Fashion Education provides an insight into BCU and the School of Fashion and Textiles.
 The episode also aims to break down the ongoing stigma surrounding fashion as a career and talks about the jump from school to university.

 Why not start a self-directed project?
 Grab a sketchbook and fill it with inspiration, ideas, sketches and mood boards.
 Get creative and document something new.